The-Politico/interactive-news-developer-guide/tipsheets/main-site-style-refer-to-other-related-stories.md

-# Parenthetical
+# Refers - stand along and stacked

 Need to toss to another story?
-Here's a Politico.com style refer you can use in your story.
+Here's a Politico.com style refer you can use in your story. _\[Pro tip: the web producers call this a parenthetical\]_

----
+### Within the flow of a story

+###

 ![](/assets/parethetical.png)